 An in-depth look at the whole process

-2. If the arrangement is an uptune and tempo'd all the way through, I can immediately start recording the vocal parts as "midi" notes into my MAC G5 computer using Logic Pro 9 audio/midi software.
-If it's a ballad and needs rubato interpretation, it's a much more laborious process which I'll go through in #3 below.
+1. If the arrangement is an uptune and tempo'd all the way through, I can immediately start recording the vocal parts as "midi" notes into my MAC computer using Logic Pro 9 audio/midi software.
+If it's a ballad and needs rubato interpretation, it's a much more laborious process which I'll go through in #2 below.
 Let's say it's an uptune.
 For all learning trax, I first record high quality sampled grand piano and strings sounds playing each vocal part.
 I use my Learning Trax "template" which I created in my Logic Pro 9 software.
 First of all, I choose one of several drum patterns (I created and put in my template) that fits the "feel" of the arrangement the best (swing, 3/4, 6/8, straight rock, Latin, tempo'd ballad, etc.).
 As that basic drum pattern plays along, I read one part of the 4-part arrangement at a time and record MIDI (Musical Instrument Digital Interface) notes, inputing them from an electronic "controller" piano keyboard.
 The Lead part is recorded on track 1, Bass part on track 2, Bari on track 3, and Tenor on track 4.
-A beginning pitchpipe tone is recorded, followed by a synthesized vocal "oo" sound as a tune-up note for each part.
+A beginning pitchpipe tone is recorded, followed by a synthesized vocal "oo" sound as a beginning pitchpipe (sounding) note for each part.
 I record small 4 to 24 bar (depending on the difficulty) sections at a time, then go back, edit all the sections together and have the Logic Pro 9 software correct any errors in timing.
 When I'm finished with each part, every note is in perfect time and even all the breath places are recorded in the (instrumental) parts.
 Remember, each voice part is recorded instrumentally on a separate MIDI track.
 The last thing to do is bring the tempo up to speed (if necessary), construct any ritards, secondary countoffs, accellerandos, etc. On a fairly simple 2.5 minute song, this process can take from 2 to 3 hours.
 Let's now consider that the arrangement is a ballad and go through the instrumental recording process.

-4. Once these MIDI instrumental tracks are complete, I'm finally ready to record the voice parts into the computer, one part at a time.
+3. Once these MIDI instrumental tracks are complete, I'm finally ready to record the voice parts into the computer, one part at a time on separate tracks.
 I almost always start by recording the Lead part.
 I must carefully listen to the instrumentally played Lead note in the headphones, and sing along, matching often tricky rubato phrasing (on ballads).
 I have to match, not only the pitch, but the timing of the instrumental Lead note, and yet make it appear (sound) like a Lead freely singing with style and artistry.
 When the Lead vocal track is recorded, I then record the Bass part on another track, then the Bari part on another track, and finally the Tenor part on another track, always “fine tuning” to the Lead part.

 I have to admit that there is no such thing as recording these parts from beginning to end in one take.
 There are many, many “punch-ins” where slight mistakes in timing or pitch,... or even errors in vocal color, strength, or style cause “punch-in re-dos.”
 With great equipment and lots of practice, I’m able to “punch-in” in the middle of a phrase (or sometimes even a word) erasing the error and overlaying the correct vocal performance.